GetMeoutt/linux_assignment1/README.md

 ![alt text](./asset/Pasted%20image%2020240917192752.png)

 ### Step 3: Authenticate `doctl` by Using the API

+in order to connect the token to doctl, you need to authenticate the API with doctl by doing the following step <br>

 1. To initialize authentication and give the authentication a name:
     ```bash